 Pretty much all cookies can be adapted and played with as long as you keep the ratio of ingredients the same.
 These are so versatile!

-Some of my favorite twists on the recipe are:
+Some of my favorite twists on this butterscotch oatmeal cookies recipe are:

 - Use half chocolate chips and half butterscotch chips